 STAAP: Authentication-Request (SAE algorithm) APSTA: Authentication-Response (SAE algorithm, Status)

-The SME of the STA initiates the authentication exchange, through the use of the MLME-AUTHENTICATE.request primitive, and the SME of the AP responds with MLME-AUTHENTICATE.response primitive.
+The SME of the STA or non-AP MLD initiates the authentication exchange, through the use of the MLME-AUTHENTICATE.request primitive, and the SME of the AP or AP MLD, respectively, responds with MLME-AUTHENTICATE.response primitive.
 See 11.3.4 (Authentication and deauthentication).

-Upon successful IEEE 802.11 Open System or SAE authentication, if using a suite type for which the Authentication type column indicates FT authentication (see Table 9-151 (AKM suite selectors)), the STA shall send a (Re)Association Request frame to the AP that includes the MDE.
-The contents of the MDE shall be the values advertised by the AP in its Beacon or Probe Response frames.
-Additionally, the STA includes its security capabilities in the RSNE.
+Upon successful IEEE 802.11 Open System or SAE authentication, if using a suite type for which the Authentication type column indicates FT authentication (see Table 9-151 (AKM suite selectors)), the STA shall send a (Re)Association Request frame to the AP that includes the MDE or a non-AP MLD shall send a (Re)Association Request frame that includes the MDE through an affiliated non-AP STA to the AP MLD through an affiliated AP.
+The contents of the MDE shall be the values advertised by the AP or any AP affiliated with the AP MLD in its Beacon or Probe Response frames.
+Additionally, the STA or non-AP MLD includes its security capabilities in the RSNE.

 STAAP: (Re)Association Request (MDE, RSNE, RSNXE)